What Emergency Room Nurses and Other RNs Need to Know About PTSD

 5. Make sure colleagues know their PTSD status before interacting with the patient.

-Nurses are likely to encounter patients with PTSD frequently throughout their career.
+Nurses are likely to encounter patients with PTSD frequently throughout their careers.
 Though the condition can be debilitating, RNs have a unique opportunity to intervene and encourage the patient to get help.
 By understanding the condition and knowing how to identify symptoms, nurses can ensure these patients receive quality care with the sensitivity needed to promote a positive experience.